moosichu/resetera_programming_ot/OP.md

 However, this also makes them slower.

+## Haskell

+Haskell is *the* functional language that Computer Scientists like to rave about.
+It takes the functional programming paradigm and *owns* it.

+- Good things have been said by [Learn You a Haskell](http://learnyouahaskell.com/)

 ## Python

 A really cool language that can do pretty much everything you can think of, and quickly.
 A really good language for machine learning and writing quick scripts - it's a great place to start learning.

- - [Learn Python the Hard Way](https://learnpythonthehardway.org/) is a good starting resource.
+ - [python-course.eu](https://www.python-course.eu/) is a good starting resource.

 ## Rust